-NZ ECEC providers warn of fee hikes as the country struggles with ECT shortage
+NZ ECEC providers warn of fee hikes as ECT shortage persist

 Early childhood education and care (ECEC) service providers in New Zealand have spoken out about the challenges in covering wage costs for relief early childhood teachers (ECTs) as “a desperate teacher shortage bites”, local news source The New Zealand Herald has reported.